 Polar bears are the poster creatures for what humans do to the environment.

-The obsession with growth and short-term profits combined with the complete corruption of the political system have finally rendered the environment defenseless against the worst excesses of the plundering corporate class.
+The obsession with chaotic growth and short-term profits combined with the complete corruption of the political system have finally rendered the environment defenseless against the worst excesses of the plundering corporate class.
 Meanwhile, the environmental movement —and the public at large—largely co-opted and in disarray, as witnessed the poverty of proper reaction in the case of the BP oil disaster in the Gulf of Mexico, seem overwhelmed by the enormousness of the assault.
 This volume by Joel Kovel is a welcome antidote to the advancing disease. —P. Greanville, May 10, 2010 (date of first publication).